oblac/jodd-site/uphea/index.md

 *Uphea* is an open-source real-world web application example built on *Jodd* frameworks.
 It presents many best-practices of using *Jodd*.
-Moreover, *Uphea* gives an excellent overview of key points and main strengths of *Jodd* framework; you will be able to feel the \'unbearable lightness\' of Java web development.
+Moreover, *Uphea* gives an excellent overview of key points and main strengths of *Jodd* framework; you will be able to feel the 'unbearable lightness' of Java web development.
 We decided to give you a chance to examine the real web application, and not only some half-baked pet-store example. *Uphea* will also be upgraded and enhanced in time, showing more and more *Jodd*s features.